Mark Blumsky: Mayor of Wellington

 In mid-1995 Blumsky sought the nomination of the centre-right Citizens' Association electoral ticket for the mayoralty, but lost out to Nigel Gould, the former chairman of the Wellington Harbour Board.
 Blumsky was not dissuaded and immediately declared his candidacy for the mayoralty as an independent candidate.
 Blumsky was elected Mayor of Wellington in 1995 and re-elected in 1998.
 One of his main policies during the 1995 election campaign was that he would not allow the council to sell its remaining 51% share of Capital Power.
 However, during his first term in office Blumsky controversially agreed to sell the council's stake in the company, citing commercially sensitive information.
 The remainder of his mayoralty focused on building Wellington's image as an exciting and diverse city to visit and to live in.
 He was also the inaugural patron of the Wellington Gay Business group GAP.
 Among other things, he developed Totally Wellington (the regional tourism promoter), established the Wellington Regional Economic Development Agency, and established infrastructure for the film industry.

 Financial problems at Mischief Shoes, subsequent to his entering politics, prompted questions from critics and the media about whether he was responsible.

-He took pride in living in an inner-city apartment and going out on the town in the evenings.
-A long-running saga was his good-humoured battle with well-known Courtenay Place busker 'Kenny', a cowboy hat-wearing country music singer whose amplifier was confiscated by the council after the volume annoyed other city apartment-dwellers.
+He enjoyed living in an inner-city apartment because it enabled him to go out on the town in the evenings.
+A popular local tale was his battle with well-known Courtenay Place busker 'Kenny', a cowboy hat-wearing country music singer whose amplifier was confiscated by the council after the volume annoyed other city apartment-dwellers.

 Blumsky retired in 2001 and endorsed then deputy mayor Kerry Prendergast as his successor.
 She went on to win the mayoralty in 2001 and was re-elected in 2004 and 2007.